-Engraved wooden box presented to a Waffen SS general by his troops
+Engraved wooden box presented to a Lieutenant General of the SS by his troops

 Wooden boxes (lcsh)